cariasodotpaolo/cash-register-exam/README.md

    `> mvn spring-boot:run`

 NOTE:
--`shell:>` prompt will be displayed when application has fully started -initial number of bills for each denomination is 10 (configured via properties file
+-`shell:>` prompt will be displayed when application has fully started.
+-initial number of bills for each denomination is 10 (configured via properties file

 COMMANDS: